Tarout Island: Sea port

 In ancient times, the island was a vital seaport to receive boats from the Persian Gulf and Indian Ocean.
-Tarout was a metropolis on the island, which took its name from its castle, which is located in the heart of the island, surrounded by small villages.
+Tarout was a metropolis on the island, which took its name from its castle located in the heart of the island, surrounded by small villages.

+Traces of ancient settlements can be found at the two traditional harbors of Tarout — Sanabes in the northeast and Darin in the south.